The Rapeman: Film adaptations

-The main character, Keisuke Iwasaki (岩崎 圭介 Iwasaki Keisuke), is a handsome and very muscular high school teacher by day and dispenses a surreal and perverted brand of "justice" at night as the Rapeman under the business "Rapeman Services", which is co-run with his uncle, a former surgeon.
-The business' motto is: "Righting wrongs through penetration."
-Clients call on the Rapeman to handle cases such as the revenge of a jilted lover, forming parental bonds through a traumatic crisis, making disruptive co-workers more docile and other things of that nature.
-When engaged in his night trade, the Rapeman wears a black leather ski mask shaped like the head of a penis, but no trousers or underwear.
-In the middle of a rape, if the woman/girl becomes unresponsive or expresses enjoyment, he uses special techniques such as "M69 Screwdriver" or "Infinite Loop" to apply more pain to the victim.
-Despite regretting some of the contracts he fulfills, he always completes the task.

 Impact

-The comic was mentioned by name in articles published in foreign publications in an attempt to delve into Japan's sex culture in the wake of the Waseda University Super Free "rape club" scandal.
+The comic was mentioned by name in articles published in foreign publications in an attempt to delve into Japan's sex culture in the wake of the 2003 Waseda University Super Free "rape club" scandal.
 A band called Rapeman credits the comic for the name the band chose.
 Frontman Steve Albini and drummer Rey Washam admitted their obsession with the character and that obsession carrying over to naming the band.
+Albini admitted to coming across the comic through a friend.

-On 4 October 1999, almost 3 years after the final release in the franchise, a fictional 14th volume of the series was featured in episode 3 "...Or Just Look Like One" of the crime drama TV series Law and Order: SVU.
+On October 4, 1999, almost 3 years after the final release in the franchise, a fictional 14th volume of the series was featured in episode 3 "...Or Just Look Like One" of the crime drama TV series Law and Order: SVU.
 It is used by the prosecutor (who calls upon detective Monique Jeffries as a witness) as a piece of evidence against a young man accused of rape, whose father is also being charged as an accessory for bringing the comic into the house.
 The Rapeman is erroneously described as a high school student that turns into the alter-ego at night to take revenge on the girls at school that wronged him, rather than the adult "gun for hire" that Keisuke is.

-Rapeman-artist Shintaro Miyawaki appears as a party guest in Kim Newman's novel Anno Dracula 1999 Daikaiju (2019), leading to some thoughts about the manga.
+Rapeman-artist Shintaro Miyawaki appears as a party guest in Kim Newman's novel Anno Dracula 1999 Daikaiju (2019).